vacationlabs/haskell-webapps/doc/docs/opaleye/advanced-db-mapping.rst

   -- and more

+**How does one write a (Conversion a) action?**

+Good question!
+The answer is that we (the authors of this tutorial) don't know!
+And we didn't feel the need to find out as well.
+Because you already have the ``fromField`` functions (which means the ``Conversion a`` actions) for a lot of pre-defined Haskell types.
+In practice, you usually compose them to define your desired ``Conversion``.
+Read the other sections in this chapter to find exampler of how to do this.

 The type *Conversion* is a functor, so you can define instances for custom types in terms of existing *FromField* instances.